 - 1 night in the chosen hotel category in Plovdiv

-- 2 nights in chosen hotel category in Sofia
+- 2 nights in the chosen hotel category in Sofia

 - Entrance fees: Saint Sava Temple in Belgrade, Wine tasting during the Novi Sad trip, Plitvice Lakes, boat ride to Our Lady of the Rocks, Blagaj Tekke, Corvin Castle, Bran Castle, Peles Castle, Rock-Hewn Churches of Ivanovo, Etar Open Air Museum, Arbanasi Historical Village, Rila Monastery, Thracian tomb of Kazanlak, Rose Museum Kazanlak